-1. Provenance - The system can verify easily the owner of a certain topic.

-2. Secure discovery -- A topic owner can restrict the discovery of a topic only to authorized entities or those that possess the valid credentials.
+- 1. Provenance The system can verify easily the owner of a certain topic. - 2.
+Secure discovery A topic owner can restrict the discovery of a topic only to authorized entities or those that possess the valid credentials.

 These capabilities are provided by specialized nodes - Topic Discovery Nodes (TDNs) - within the system.
 Since a given topic advertisement will be stored at multiple TDN nodes, this scheme sustains the loss of TDN nodes due to failures or downtimes.
-Additional details regarding the topic discovery scheme can be found in Ref [2].
+Additional details regarding this scheme can be found in Ref [2].